fzyzcjy/flutter_rust_bridge/README.md

 I plan to support the following features.
 Of course, if you want to have other features, feel free to make an issue or PR.

 * Support `async` in Rust (currently only `async` in Dart).
 Should be quite easy to implement; I have not done it because my use case currently does not includ that, but feel free to PR.
-* Support [`Stream`](https://dart.dev/tutorials/language/streams)s, which is a powerful abstraction.
-Should also be easy to implement.
 * Beautify the generated code, possibly making the cases (camel/snake/...) consistent with the language guide.
 * Make the code generator more robust to invalid inputs.